aut-icpc/ACM-BackEnd/README.md

 # AUT ICPC Website documents

+** This project is no longer deployed using docker (except its nginx), so the below methods aren't that accurate. **

 AUT ICPC website can be deployed with either Swarm or a single docker-compose file.
 This document will explain both methods.
 But before doing any actions these Docker images should already exist on the server.
 (You should pull them from Docker Hub):

 * postgres:11